BettercareHealth/bettercare/newborn-care/test-1.md

 	1. All staff who conduct deliveries `correct`{:.correct-answer}
 12. After being well dried which infants should have their mouth and pharynx suctioned:
 	1. Preterm infants
-	1. Infants born by caesarean section
+	1. Infants born by Caesarean section
 	1. Infants that fail to breathe well `correct`{:.correct-answer}
 	1. All newborn infants
 13. Which infants should be resuscitated with oxygen?